AlexTISYoung/snipar/docs/tutorial.rst

 The script outputs summary statistics in a gzipped text file: h2_quad_0.8.sumstats.gz.
 This file gives the chromosome, SNP id, position, alleles (A1, the allele that effects are given with respect to; and A2, the alternative allele), the frequency of the A1 allele, then summary statistics for each type of effect.
-For each effect, we give the effective N for each SNP; this differs from the actual N due to the fact that there is differing amounts of information for each type of effect, and due to relatedness in the sample.
-We give the effect estimate as in the column 'effect_Beta', where 'effect' can be direct, paternal, etc; this is followed by the standard error, the Z-score, and the negative log10 P-value for a non-zero effect.
+For each effect, we give the effective N for each SNP; this differs from the actual N due to the fact that there are differing amounts of information for each type of effect, and due to relatedness in the sample.
+We give the effect estimate in the first column for each effect, the column
+'effect_Beta', where 'effect' can be direct, paternal, etc; this is followed by the standard error, the Z-score, and the negative log10 P-value for a non-zero effect.
 In addition to effects directly estimated by the script, we also output the average parental effect estimate (estimate of the average of maternal and paternal effects),